Cynthia’s Signature Work

 Cynthia has been a student of the Gurdjieff Work for nearly three decades, and her unique synthesis of Fourth Way and Christian mystical reference points has broken new ground not only for Christians but within the Work itself.

-This work is showcased in her 2013 book The Holy Trinity and the Law of Three as well as her acclaimed newest book Eye of the Heart: A Spiritual Journey into the Imaginal Realm, which earned her a place on the prestigious 2021 Watkins List of “the hundred most spiritually influential people in the world.”
+This work is showcased in her 2013 book The Holy Trinity and the Law of Three as well as her acclaimed book Eye of the Heart: A Spiritual Journey into the Imaginal Realm, which earned her a place on the prestigious 2021 Watkins List of “the hundred most spiritually influential people in the world.”
+In 2021 Cynthia provided additional instruction with the publication of Mystical Courage: Commentaries on Selected Contemplative Exercises by G.I.
+Gurdjieff, as Compiled by Joseph Azize.

 The Path of Conscious Love